covalent compounds header image.

 Covalent bonding

-Covalent bonding involves the sharing of a pair of electrons between non-metal atoms usually in small molecular substances, though group 4 non-metal atoms such as carbon and silicon can form giant or macromolecular structures which have a giant structure in which the atoms all form covalent bonds.
+Covalent bonding involves the sharing of a pair of electrons between non-metal atoms.
+Most covalent substances have small molecular structures, though group 4 non-metal elements such as carbon and silicon can form giant or macromolecular structures which have a giant structure in which the atoms all form covalent bonds.

 A covalent bond involves the sharing of a pair of electrons.
 There is electrostatic attraction between the nuclei and the shared electrons.